AllgeierSchweiz/azure-data-lakehouse-lab/series/Creating a Data Lakehouse with Azure Synapse Analytics (Part 4 of 5).md

 **_NOTE: The %%sql command explicitly tells the notebook to use the SQL language to run the code._**

--   Change the **LOCATION** parameter in the SQL code above to your URI as described in C_hapter 1.1.2 Azure Blob File System_.
+-   Change the **LOCATION** parameter in the SQL code above to your URI as described in _Chapter 1.1.2 Azure Blob File System_.

 ![](https://cdn-images-1.medium.com/max/800/1*3IXg1TiKNkilLVjsTk7dww.png)